The64thGamer/cheeseepedia/content/6tx1k53pvdxgfoqw/content.md

 1. 11/04 Update - A Chuck E. Cheese Christmas Special Endcard is added to the end of all live shows.
 2. 11/07 Update - Paris & Pups Episode 11: Cupcake Tower for Thanksliving! is added.
 3. 11/08 Update - A Chuck E. Cheese Christmas Trailer and Chuck E. Cheese Adventure World Trailer are added.
-4. 11/10 Update - KIDZ BOP Kids - ‘Manchild’ and Blippi - ‘Use Your Imagination’ are swapped and Chuck E. Cheese Adventure World Trailer is removed.
+4. 11/10 Update - KIDZ BOP Kids -ASL ‘Manchild’ and Blippi - ‘Use Your Imagination’ are swapped and Chuck E. Cheese Adventure World Trailer is removed.
 5. 11/11 Update - OneRepublic - 'Dear Santa', Leslie Odom Jr. - 'Snow', Olaf - 'That Time of Year', and The Temptations - 'Rudolph the Red-Nosed Reindeer' is removed.
 6. 11/14 Update - Staring Contest with Chuck E. added during Live Show countdowns.
-7. 11/17 Update - Blippi - ‘Use Your Imagination’, KIDZ BOP Kids - ‘Manchild’ and A Chuck E. Cheese Christmas Trailer are swapped around.
+7. 11/17 Update - Blippi - ‘Use Your Imagination’, KIDZ BOP Kids - ASL ‘Manchild’ and A Chuck E. Cheese Christmas Trailer are swapped around.
 Sia - 'Santa's Coming for Us' is removed.
 8. 11/20 Update - A Chuck E. Cheese Christmas - 'What Would We Do Without Christmas' is added.
 9. 11/21 Update - KidzBop Live - The Concert Movie Trailer is added.
 10. 11/28 Update - A Chuck E. Cheese Christmas - 'Robot Christmas Banana', 'COMING SOON' for A Chuck E. Cheese Christmas Special is replaced with 'NOW STREAMING'.
 This was shown on Chuck E. & Friends - ‘Easy Dance’ (Cartoon Special), A Chuck E. Cheese Christmas - 'Robot Christmas Banana', and A Chuck E. Cheese Christmas - 'What Would We Do Without Christmas'. and A Chuck E. Cheese Christmas Trailer is removed.